rjLelis/vscode-spring-snippets/Readme.md

 | `spring-xmls` | spring's xml schemas|
 | `insert-view` | maps the path to spring to find the view |
 | `insert-ioc` | inserts the dependency injection configuration|

+Note: i know we don't use xml for spring configuration anymore, i just find it fun to make some snippets and put it out there :smile: